Goutham Nanda: Plot

 Goutham starts rough, but with some words from Nanda's father for not taking up a job and returning home but living with Nanda's family, he experiences all the emotions that he has been longing for and helps them by being a better son than Nanda could ever be.
 On the other hand, Nanda has the perfect beginning, except for a few questions from his staff.
 Goutham starts to fall for Spoorthi and Nanda for Mugdha.
 Meanwhile, Mudra and Goutham's CSO Gowda plan to kill Goutham.
 After a failed attempt to kill Nanda (who they think is Goutham), they realize that Goutham had switched places with Nanda and plan to finish him off in Hyderabad.
 They make several attempts at killing Goutham, though they fail.
 Goutham realizes that even Nanda is trying to kill him when he found out an imprint of one of his exercise shoes on the mud, even though his family (Nanda’s) is collateral damage.
 When confronted about the same, Nanda confesses that he did all this for money and so he had joined hands with Mudra and Gowda when he found out that the duo was trying to kill him.

 Soon, Nanda frames Goutham by publicly murdering their slum corporator's son Bujji, but Goutham escapes the cops and confronts Nanda in the presence of his family (Goutham’s), who were manipulated by Nanda (whom they think is Goutham).
 They fail to recognize that Nanda is in Goutham’s place, and they hand Goutham over to the cops.
 Goutham escapes the cops with the help of Mugdha, who knows that he is Goutham.
 They arrive at the spot where Spoorthi has been held hostage by Nanda, who also kills Mudra.
-A fight breaks out between Goutham, Nanda, and Gowda which leads to the death of Gowda followed by another fight on the chopper in which Nanda ends up dead by falling off.
+A fight breaks out between Goutham, Nanda, and Gowda which leads to the death of Gowda followed by another fight on the helipad in which Nanda ends up dead by falling off.
 Later, Goutham is introduced as the legal heir to his father’s wealth but he announces his venturing towards the path of humanity and donates the entire wealth to a charity, and when asked for an autograph he signs Goutham Nanda.
-Mugdha is made the CEO of his father's company, and he shares his life with Nanda's parents and Spoorthi.
+Mugdha is made the CEO of the company, and Goutham shares his life with Nanda's parents and Spoorthi.
 The film ends with Gautama Buddha's saying Greed for money is the root of all evil.